ellji/ellji.github.io/_posts/2016-11-21-Indies-Stop.md

 Do what [Toby Fox did](http://undertale.com/), take the idea (Earthbound, for reference) and run with it.
 Make something insane.
 Make something unique.
 Expand the genre and make it better.
 Do it on your own terms.

 Make something so amazing that Nintendo can't ignore the demand.

 Make something that makes the creator break out in a sweat that they didn't think of that game mechanic.

+Make something that makes the original games look like ancient artefacts, best left undisturbed.

 Make something on your own terms, and if you want to, **get paid while doing it**.

+Forget everything else, you owe it to yourself.
+Who knows, maybe you'll get hired to work on that thing you love.